 - Onscreen Fingerprint recognition

-- Water resistant, dustproof
+- Water-resistant, dustproof

 - Other key specifications like in normal smartphones

 The above specifications can be found in the flagships as well as mid-end smartphones.
-These are actually the missing features in the recently launched bezel-less smartphones, and I guess, the upcoming smartphones will be upgraded to all the essential features, and one day we’ll be able to use just the display screen like in Westworld Tv-series.
+These are the missing features in the recently launched bezel-less smartphones, and I guess, the upcoming smartphones will be upgraded to all the essential features, and one day we’ll be able to use just the display screen like in Westworld Tv-series.

 This year marked a new era in the bezel-less smartphones.
 Vivo, the brand known for producing selfie-centric smartphones has showcased a concept phone – Vivo Apex which started the irk in the smartphone industry again.
 Almost all brands’ flagships have very thin narrow bezel-less and introduced a special thing called ‘NOTCH‘ to give a full view display.
 The main reason for introducing the notch is to keep the front-cam, speaker and some sensors.

 You might hate the notch smartphones, but it will stay for another year.
 Even the recently launched Google Pixel 3, and iPhone XS Max have got the big notches.
-There’s a big news in the smartphone market that Samsung has finally able to crack the code, and might introduce a complete bezel-less smartphone next year.
+There’s big news in the smartphone market that Samsung has finally able to crack the code, and might introduce a completely bezel-less smartphone next year.
 This rumored smartphone has a front camera and all the sensors within the display.

 Great news!
 Samsung established the direction of mobile phone design in 2019!

 On October 18th, Samsung Display invited about 20 customers to hold the "2018 Samsung OLED Forum" at the Shenzhen Marriott Hotel in China.
 At the meeting, Samsung showed a PPT pic.twitter.com/sYu0ORTd6V